 6. Keep making art, in whatever way(s) you can.
 Keep singing, or dancing, or painting, or whatever it is you do.
 Make the best, most imaginative art that you can, and don’t be afraid to share it with others.

 The bottom line?
 The arts matter, and so does arts advocacy.
 So keep advocating, supporting, and educating.
+We will continue to further that mission here in North Reading, MA.
 And most importantly, keep making art!